samuelpswang/green-software-is-cool/README.md

 ### Quantification Methods

 * **Measurement**: using counters of some form.
 E.g., measuring the energy consumption using a hardware device in the wall socket.
-* **Calculation** using a model of some form.
+* **Calculation**: using a model of some form.
 E.g., measure your application's energy consumption based on the CPU utilization.

-## Climate Commitments
+## 7. Climate Commitments

 ### Emission Offset Methods